-K. Independent review process
+L. Independent review process

-All Applications will be evaluated by an independent expert review committee, made up of Canadian and/or international clinical and scientific experts ("academic reviewers") and individuals with lived experience of ovarian cancer ("patient reviewers").
-OCC has years of experience and processes in place for training of patients to participate in grant review panels and manage any potential conflicts of interest with submitted applications that may arise from patient-researcher collaborations.
+All Full Applications will be evaluated by an independent expert review committee, made up of Canadian and/or international clinical and scientific experts ("academic reviewers") and individuals with lived experience of ovarian cancer ("patient reviewers").
 The selection of reviewers will be made in compliance with OCC conflict of interest policies and guidelines, and all committee members will be required to sign a Confidentiality and Conflict of Interest agreement prior to receipt of their assigned applications.

 Each proposal will be initially reviewed and scored by 2-3 academic and a team of 2 patient reviewers.
-At the final committee meeting, the proposal will be presented, discussed and scored (see process on following page).
-Final application scores and rank order will be reviewed by OCC leadership, with funding recommendations made to the Saskatchewan Ministry of Health for approval.
+At the final committee meeting, the proposal will be presented, discussed and scored (see process below).